diwic/refstruct-rs/README.md

 "#));
 ```

-Notice the unnamed lifetime `'_` - this indicates that the lifetime of an earlier field.
+Notice the unnamed lifetime `'_` - this represents the lifetime of an earlier field.

 Using the generated code
 ------------------------